htilly/zenmusic/README.md

 * `next` : play next track
 * `previous` : play previous track

+**Info**
+Please use it to get some music in the office / home.
+We would appreciate if you drop a comment or send a pm... and please feel free to add / change stuff!!
+Much appreciated!

 **KnownBugs**

 * Validate add / unique track doesn´t work.
 I.e - You can add same track 10 times in a row.